 The most important thing to consider when choosing Godparents is to ensure individuals are willing to take their responsibilities to support you and your child in developing their faith seriously.
-Godparents must have been baptised themselves, but if they have not yet been baptised and would like to be, we can baptise both Godparent and child within the same service.
-This can be quite a special occasion.
+Ideally Godparents should be confirmed, but they must have been baptised.
+If they have not yet been baptised, or are of another faith, they may still take a special part and become a ‘supporting friend’, making their own promises on the day.

-Can I choose a Godparent who cannot attend the service?
 Yes.
-Godparents should make every effort to be present, but if this is impossible through sickness or because of living abroad, somebody else can act as proxy for them on the day.
+Godparents are encouraged to make every effort to be present, but if this is impossible through sickness or living abroad, somebody else can act as proxy for them on the day.